Russia ready for quick extension of last arms pact with US

 Months of talks between Russia and President Donald Trump’s administration on the possible extension of the New START treaty have failed to narrow their differences.
 The pact is set to expire on Feb.
 5.

-Biden has spoken in favor of the preservation of the New START treaty, which was negotiated during his tenure as U.S. vice president, and Russia has said it’s open for its quick and unconditional extension
+Biden has spoken in favor of the preservation of the New START treaty, which was negotiated during his tenure as U.S. vice president, and Russia has said it’s open for its quick and unconditional extension.

 Russian Foreign Minister Sergey Lavrov said at a news conference Monday that Moscow is ready to move quickly to keep the pact alive.

 “The most important priority is the absolutely abnormal situation in the sphere of arms control,” Lavrov said.
 “We have heard about the Biden administration’s intention to resume a dialogue on this issue and try to agree on the New START treaty’s extension before it expires on Feb.
-5. We are waiting for specific proposals, our stance is well-known and it remains valid.”
+5. We are waiting for specific proposals, our stance is well-known.”

 New START envisages the possibility of its extension for another five years, and Russian President Vladimir Putin has said that Moscow is ready to do so without any conditions.
-The Kremlin also has voiced readiness to prolong the pact for a shorter term as Trump’s administration had pondered.
+The Kremlin also has voiced readiness to prolong the pact for a shorter term, as Trump’s administration had pondered.

-The talks on the treaty’s extension have been clouded by tensions between Russia and the United States that have been fueled by the Ukrainian crisis, Moscow’s meddling in the 2016 U.S. presidential election and other irritants.
-Sunday’s arrest of Putin’s leading critic Alexei Navalny in Moscow after his return from Germany where he was recovering from a nerve agent poisoning he blamed on the Kremlin would further cloud Russia-U.S. ties.
+The talks on the treaty’s extension have been clouded by tensions between Russia and the United States, which have been fueled by the Ukrainian crisis, Moscow’s meddling in the 2016 U.S. presidential election and other irritants.
+Sunday’s arrest of leading Putin critic Alexei Navalny in Moscow after his return from Germany where he was recovering from a nerve agent poisoning he blamed on the Kremlin will further cloud Russia-U.S. ties.

-Joe Biden’s pick for national security adviser, Jake Sullivan, called on Russian authorities to free Navalny.
+Biden’s pick for national security adviser, Jake Sullivan, called on Russian authorities to free Navalny.

 “Mr. Navalny should be immediately released, and the perpetrators of the outrageous attack on his life must be held accountable,” Sullivan said in a tweet.

 New START was signed in 2010 by U.S. President Barack Obama and Russian President Dmitry Medvedev.
 It limits each country to no more than 1,550 deployed nuclear warheads and 700 deployed missiles and bombers, and envisages sweeping on-site inspections to verify compliance.